Maneesana/music-player/README.md

 ## Steps to follow

 1.Make sure you make available your favourite songs offline  and put all of it under the `Music folder`.You can get your songs from some sort of `music-database` using *API* calls
-2.Manually `add` the following code snippet after correctly entering the details for each song you want to hear.
+2.Manually `add` the following code snippet after correctly entering the details for each song you want to listen.
 ```js
 {
 artist:`song-artist-name`,